-Ontario, and is visited each year by many thousands who find there an area admirably suited to a short vacation.
+Point Pelee National Park is easily accessible by motor highway from the great industrial centres of Detroit and Windsor and is visited each year by many thousands who find there an area admirably suited to a short vacation.
 The park is approximately eight miles south of the town of Leamington, which is situated on Provincial Highway No. 3.
 Rail connections may also be made with the park via Leamington.